merative/acd-containers/src/pages/installing/installing.md

 When deploying in a non air-gapped environment, continue with the following installation.

-### Adding an Kubernetes pull secret for IBM Entitled Registry
+### Adding a pull secret for IBM Entitled Registry

-In order for ACD images to be pulled from the IBM Entitled Registry, a Kubernetes pull secret must be added to the environment.
+In order for ACD images to be pulled from the IBM Entitled Registry, a pull secret must be added to the environment.
 This can either be added to the Openshift global pull secret or to the operator service account.
 The pull secret consists of an API key or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

 #### Openshift global pull secret installation

 To add the pull secret to the Openshift global pull secret:

-1. Extract the current global image pull secret from the cluster into a file in the current directory named .dockerconfigjson: oc extract secret/pull-secret -n openshift-config --to=.
+1. Extract the current global image pull secret from the cluster into a file in the current directory named .dockerconfigjson:

+   `oc extract secret/pull-secret --namespace openshift-config --to=.`

 2. Create a base64 encoded string with the registry userid and password as it aligns with your access method.